-Luvox® (generic name: fluvoxamine) is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
-It is for the treatment of social anxiety and obsessive-compulsive disorders.
+Luvox (fluvoxamine) is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+It treats obsessive-compulsive and social anxiety disorders.

-It’s heartbreaking to have a baby born with serious problems, and it’s even worse to think that the problems may be due to a drug during pregnancy.
+To have a baby born with serious health issues can be heartbreaking.
+It can be even worse when those problems may be due to taking a prescription drug during pregnancy.
 If prescribed Luvox® before or during your pregnancy and your child developed any serious health problems, including autism, now linked to SSRI antidepressant use in pregnant women, you can talk about your concerns and your options with a knowledgeable lawyer.

 If you or someone you love has been injured or killed by a dangerous drug, Don’t Delay, Call Clay!